310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

 I'm sorry to ask this of you, but could you please press the button on the elevator for me?
 My hands are tied carrying this box.

-I'm gonna carry this over to Starmony Dorm, so I'd like to go down to the lobby.
+I'm gonna carry this over to Seisoukan Dorm, so I'd like to go down to the lobby.
 {% endbubble %}

 <div class="minitalk" character="Anzu">